marian-kadanka/wc-disable-local-pickup-on-shipping/README.txt

 == Description ==

-This plugin turns off availability of WooCommerce built-in Local Pickup shipment method on the checkout page when a customer chooses to ship an order to a different than billing address.
+This plugin turns off WooCommerce built-in Local Pickup shipment method availability on the checkout page when a customer chooses to ship an order to a different than billing address.

 Works with WooCommerce built-in Local Pickup shipment method only.
 There are no settings at all, just activate the plugin.

 == Installation ==

-1. Upload `wc-disable-local-pickup-on-shipping.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to Plugins > Add New > Search
+2. Type WooCommerce Disable Local Pickup on Ship to Different Address in the search box and hit Enter
+3. Click on the button Install and then activate the plugin

+= Manual Installation =

+The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.
+The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 == Changelog ==